The Layoff Lady

 • Tuition Reimbursement or Educational Assistance: If you want to pursue a college degree, some organizations may assist with that cost.
 Depending on the organization, they could pay the cost upfront or reimburse you after you successfully complete a course.

 • Professional Development: Some organizations will pay for memberships in professional organizations, certifications, or additional job-specific training.
-Depending on the organization, they could pay the cost upfront or reimburse you after you successfully complete a course.
+Depending on the organization, they could pay the cost upfront or reimburse you after company-set conditions are met.

 • Offsetting Specific Costs: You may receive a payment or stipend to offset your costs for various expenses.
 Here are a few examples: gym membership, home office setup, internet access, cell phone access, uniforms, passport, mileage, lunch, parking, travel, rent, and student loan payments.

-In the United States, many people obtain different types of insurance through their employers.
-Employers often pay administration costs of the plan and help cover some of the costs.
+In the United States, many people obtain different types of insurance through their workplace.
+Employer often pay administration costs of the plan and help cover some of the costs.
+Here are some of the typical benefits available:

 • Health Insurance: Employers may offer one or more health insurance plan options and usually cover administrative costs and part of the monthly premiums.
 Costs will vary widely.
-When reviewing benefit premium costs for recent jobs, I saw health insurance rates for my family of three range from $255.00 per month to $1,249.30 per month for the least expensive High Deductible Healthcare Plan options they had.
+When reviewing benefit premium costs for recent jobs, I noticed that health insurance rates for my family of three ranged from $255.00 per month to $1,249.30 per month for the least expensive High Deductible Healthcare Plan options available.
+H

 • Dental Insurance: Employers may offer one or more dental insurance plan options, usually covering administrative costs.
-They may cover a portion of the monthly premiums as well.
+They may also cover a portion of the monthly premiums.

 • Long-Term Disability: Employers may offer disability insurance plans and usually cover administrative costs.
-They may also cover some or all of the monthly premiums as well.
+They may also cover some or all of the monthly premiums.

-• Flexible Spending Account Access: On a related note, employers may pay administrative fees so employees can use flexible spending accounts for healthcare, dependent care, or transportation.
+• Flexible Spending Account Access: On a related note, employers may pay administrative fees so employees can have access to flexible spending accounts for healthcare, dependent care, or transportation.
 These are typically employee-funded accounts.

 Access To Purchase Additional Benefits

 Many employers offer the option for employees to purchase additional benefits.
-These can include vision insurance, short-term disability, long-term disability, enhanced disability coverage, supplemental life insurance, spouse life insurance, child life insurance, accident insurance, condition-specific health insurance, a legal protection plan, or orthodontic benefits.
+These can include vision insurance, enhanced disability coverage, supplemental life insurance, spouse life insurance, child life insurance, accident insurance, condition-specific health insurance, a legal protection plan, or orthodontic benefits.

 Perks